 5 Food Safety Tips to Keep Your Kitchen Germ-Free

 Practicing good food safety habits is paramount to maintaining a healthy kitchen.
+Regardless of the size of your hotel business or future goals, it makes sense to practice good food handling practices to provide your customers with the safest eating experience.
 In this post, we’ll review a few simple steps you can undertake to maintain food safety in your kitchen to keep you safe from germs.

 #1: Wash Your Hands